ayyron-dev/feeder/readme.md

 #### Contributions
 Pull and feature requests are welcome.
 Please use the linting rules in the eslint file.
+Please open an issue or comment on an existing one to outline your intent of the the Pull Request.

 #### ToDo
 * Add support for reading from files and streams